-If you are releasing your results at a conference, find out how media relations are coordinated.
+If you are releasing your results at a conference, find out how they coordinate media relations.
 Most scientific conferences hold press briefings for attending journalists, often selecting the most intriguing abstracts that they think may be newsworthy and then scheduling press conferences around those topics.
 You may also be able to request a press briefing.
 In this case, be prepared to "sell" your topic, explaining why it is newsworthy and who will present it.